top of page

 Steps to Manage Risks in Project Management

-1. Identify Risks
+1. Identify the Risks

-2. Assess Risks
+2. Analyze the Risks

-4. Monitor and Review Risks
+5. Monitor and Control Risks

 Common Risks in Project Management